 As far as Saadi was concerned it was tricky for me to identify what, if anything, he was doing wrong.
 The kid had clearly been forced to read this drivel a thousand times over, to the point where he knew most of it by heart.
 In the end the only thing I could think of was to try and make him a bit more expressive.
 To introduce a greater sense of theatrical ebb and flow.
 Maybe even coax the kid into cracking a smile.

 After an hour we were both pronghorned-out so we switched over to some word games designed to practice comparative adjectives; even though I now realized they would be way too easy for him.
 It was also on the hour mark that the family maid came in with a silver tray of snacks and a piping hot cup of freshly brewed coffee.
 As the weeks passed I came to greatly anticipate her half-time arrivals.
 A round of crust-free egg mayonnaise sandwiches or perhaps some crispy Indian-style samosas.
 One week it was a doorstep wedge of homemade walnut cake.
 Whatever she brought me it was always delicious and I never left a crumb.

 It didn’t take long for Saadi and I to settle into a routine.
 We’d do The Little Pronghorn to death and then move on to stuff of my own choosing.
 Word games, writing activities, listening exercises and grammar tests that my young student was always quick to master.
 As far as I could tell he experienced no sense of triumph from the successes of language learning.
 Nor did he betray a flicker of disappointment on the rare occasions he made a mistake.

 Before too long I abandoned my attempts to befriend him or build up any kind of camaraderie.
 For he was impenetrable, a kind of Stepford child programmed to be practical, polite and dutiful.
 Back at T.L.I.
 Mona never once asked how the lessons were going.
-So I didn’t mention it either and just continued to jump in the limo, eat their food and take the money.
+So I didn’t mention it either and just continued to jump in the limo, do my thing, eat their food and take the money.